kn-manikandan/Selenium-TestNG-Java-hybrid-framework/README.md

 # Selenium-TestNG-Java
-Uploading automation testing framework built using Selenium-Cucumber-TestNG-Maven
+Uploading automation testing framework built using Selenium-TestNG-Maven

 About: